EXCLUSIVE-U.S. lawmakers press Labor Department to probe child labor in Hyundai supply chain | Law-Order

 Thirty-three members of Congress are urging the U.S. Labor Secretary to seek strong and swift penalties against those responsible for child labor in automotive plants after a Reuters investigation found kids as young as 12 working in Alabama factories that make parts for Hyundai Motor Co and Kia Corp.
 In a letter addressed to Secretary of Labor Marty Walsh, the group of Democratic lawmakers, led by Michigan Congressman Dan Kildee, pressed the department "to take immediate action to rid Hyundai's supply chain of child labor."
 Those responsible, the letter added, should be held accountable "to the fullest extent of the law."

-The letter, reviewed by Reuters, will be sent to the secretary's office on Friday, a spokesperson for Kildee said.
+The letter, reviewed by Reuters, was sent to the secretary's office on Friday, a spokesperson for Kildee said.
 In addition to Kildee and other Michigan lawmakers, signatories include representatives from California, New York, Massachusetts and 12 other states.
-Spokespeople for Hyundai didn't immediately respond to a request for comment on the letter.
+In a statement, Hyundai said the company "agrees that child labor is entirely unacceptable," adding that it was "disappointed" the letter did not take into account "comprehensive actions we have taken in collaboration with the Department of Labor to address the allegations of underage workers at certain suppliers."
+The Labor Department did not immediately respond to a request for comment.

 A Reuters investigation documented migrant children working in at least four major suppliers to Hyundai and sister company Kia in Alabama.
 The news agency reported that state and federal authorities were investigating as many as ten suppliers for potential child labor violations there.
 Reuters found staffing firms had placed minors in metal-working factories, where the kids' ages and amputation hazards and other risks make their employment illegal.